 The City of Middletown is committed to addressing the community's priority needs in the most efficient and effective way possible.
-To that end the City partners with a variety of public and private agencies and organizations that enhance the work of the City in the areas of social service, economic development, housing and healthcare.
+To that end the City partners with a variety of public and private agencies and organizations that enhance the work of the City in the areas of social service, homeless activities and programs, economic development, housing and healthcare.